Sienci-Labs/Resources/lmmk2/the-basics/lmk2-prepping-to-own.md

 https://youtu.be/Vh6OzYyd840

 We all need to laugh at ourselves every now and again, so here are some shorts to giggle with.
 These are those icebergs we are hoping to avoid ourselves.
+Many people in this hobby have a bin for mistakes labeled **Firewood!!** Not only do you get to make really cool things, you also get to make a bunch of dust, and some really cool looking firewood.
 Isn't it nice when people share their mistakes so we can all learn from them?

 [su_table responsive="yes"]